lbormann/darts-wled/README.md

 For entering effects, use an wled-effect-name or the corresponding number to this effect: https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes

-If you have problems do not hesitate to have a look at "win-exec.bat" file!
+If you have problems do not hesitate to have a look at "win-exec.bat" file as an example!